Microsoft Corporation (MSFT) Shares Decline Despite Market Challenges - News Heater

 Sponsored

-The average price point forecasted by analysts for Microsoft Corporation (MSFT) is $409.17, which is $39.32 above the current market price.
-The public float for MSFT is 7.32B, and currently, short sellers hold a 0.54% ratio of that float.
-The average trading volume of MSFT on November 20, 2023 was 22.97M shares.
+The average price estimated by analysts for MSFT is $409.17, which is $33.98 above than the current price.
+The public float for MSFT is 7.32B, and at present, short sellers hold a 0.54% of that float.
+The average trading volume of MSFT on November 24, 2023 was 23.87M shares.

 MSFT’s Market Performance

-MSFT’s stock has seen a 0.05% increase for the week, with a 11.63% rise in the past month and a 14.90% gain in the past quarter.
-The volatility ratio for the week is 1.45%, and the volatility levels for the past 30 days are at 1.86% for Microsoft Corporation The simple moving average for the last 20 days is 5.66% for MSFT stock, with a simple moving average of 18.08% for the last 200 days.
+MSFT’s stock has seen a -0.26% decrease for the week, with a 10.13% rise in the past month and a 16.17% gain in the past quarter.
+The volatility ratio for the week is 1.69%, and the volatility levels for the past 30 days are at 1.80% for Microsoft Corporation The simple moving average for the last 20 days is 4.63% for MSFT’s stock, with a simple moving average of 18.93% for the last 200 days.

 Analysts’ Opinion of MSFT